ExultCorp/adapt-contrib-flipcard/README.md

-#adapt-contrib-flipCard
+#adapt-contrib-flipcard

-Flip Card Component/Plug-in developed by Exult Corporation for Adapt Framework v1.1.x.
+Flip Card Component/Plug-in developed by Exult Corporation for Adapt Framework v2.0.x.

 A basic flip card Component/Plug-in that generates cards with an image on the front face and text on the back face.